browserless/browserless/README.md

 ![Browserless Debugger](https://raw.githubusercontent.com/browserless/chrome/master/assets/demo.gif)

-browserless comes with _two_ methods of debugging.
+browserless comes with _one_ methods of debugging.
 The first is a web-based debugger for trying out small chunks of code without setting up a new project.
 You can see our public-facing [debugger here](https://chrome.browserless.io/).

 The second method is an active-session debugger.
 When browserless runs http requests, and puppeteer sessions, it keeps track of some browser state, and makes those sessions available for debugging.
 You can simply load the web-based debugger in the browser, and click the menu icon in the top-left.
 It'll reveal all currently running sessions and a link to "view" them in Chrome's remote devtools.
 You can also query the `/session` API to get a JSON representation of sessions as well.